-4.4 CMOS Capacitive DNA Biosensor
+4.4 CMOS Capacitive DNA biosensor

-At ISSCC 2012, Lee et al. [38] demonstrated capacitive DNA detection integrated on a CMOS process, with a limit of detection of 100 pmol, similar to Berney's discrete capacitive sensor of Fig. 14.
+At ISSCC 2012, Lee et al. [38] demonstrated capacitive DNA detection integrated on a CMOS process, with a limit-of-detection of 100 pmol, similar to Berney's discrete capacitive sensor of Fig 14.
 Lee modified the CMOS process to integrate gold electrodes.
-The device locates two electrodes in a single current source as shown in Fig. 23.
-Oligomer DNA probes, complementary to the target DNA, are immobilized on the gold electrode surfaces.
+The device locates two electrodes in a single current source as shown in Fig 23.
+Oligomer DNA probes, complementary to the target DNA, are immobilised on the gold electrode surfaces.

-The detection principle is the same as in Fig. 14, in which $C{\rm dl}$ reduces when a target DNA binds or hybridizes to the capture probe on one electrode.
-This CMOS capacitive sensor is titled "Label-free DNA detection," meaning that no labels (fluorescent) are attached to the oligomer probes, unlike as in PCR.
+The detection principle is the same as in Fig.14, in which C{dl} reduces when a target DNA binds or hybridizes to the capture probe on one electrode.
+This CMOS capacitive sensor is titled "Label-free DNA detection", meaning that no labels (fluorescent) are attached to the oligomer probes, unlike as in PCR.
 This simplifies the oligomer assay, while transferring the sensitivity challenge to the CMOS domain.
 In the differential architecture, the device detects the relative difference in the capacitance (ΔC , $|C_1-C_2|$) between a bare probe-functionalized working electrode and a hybridized working electrode.
-This difference is accumulated by a switched-capacitor-type parasitic-insensitive discrete-time integrator, which increases the signal-to-noise ratio (SNR) of the device significantly.
+This difference is accumulated by a switchedcapacitor-type parasitic-insensitive discrete-time integrator, which increases the SNR of the device significantly.

-Fig. 23 CMOS capacitive DNA biosensor (From [38])
+Fig. 23 CMOS capacitive DNA biosensor. (from [38])